10 Best Things to Do in Koh Samui, Thailand (Top Day Trips & Attractions)

 Big Buddha Temple

-This Buddhist temple has a huge golden statue of Buddha and is built on a small rocky island.
+This Buddhist temple (Wat Phra Yai) has a huge golden statue of Buddha and is built on a small rocky island.
+The golden Budha is one of the island’s most famous landmarks.

 There are beautiful ornate carvings and statues surrounding it.
 72 steps lead up to the statue and panoramic views across the sea.